Traditional Textiles continued from the Ryukyu Dynasty era

 The origin of Yaeyama minsah-ori is not known, but it is said to date back to about 400 years ago when cotton cultivation began.

-We continue to offer products that match the lifestyles of the times by listening to our customers' opinions while preserving the traditions that have existed since the company's founding.
+Today, Azamiya continues to offer products that match the lifestyles of the times by listening to their customers' opinions while preserving the traditions that have existed since the company's founding.

 Skilled weaving nurtured in a rich natural environment.

-Under the original idea of Kinue Ara, the weaver of YAEYAMA minsah, to "aim for innovation while continuing the tradition," a number of products have been developed.
+Following the original principles of founding weaver Ara Kinue to "aim for innovation while continuing the tradition," the company has developed a range of products.

-Products created from Okinawa's climate and people's sensibilities have an appeal that sets them apart from the rest, while remaining firmly established as items of modern life.
+Items inspired by Okinawa's climate and local sensibilities have an appeal that sets them apart from the rest, while remaining firmly established as items of modern life.

-The products are woven by skilled hands with minsa patterns, which mean "Happiness together forever," using threads in colors that represent the rich nature of Yaeyama, and are a gem that conveys the feeling of care for the recipient.
+Azamiya's products are woven by skilled hands with minsa patterns symbolizing "Happiness together forever," using threads in colors that represent the rich nature of Yaeyama.
+They are truly gems that convey a feeling of love to the recipient.